Long Narrow Garden Design

 How to design a long narrow garden

-There are several issues that need to be addressed to improve the garden.
-The fencing ideally could be replaced, but if it is not your fence, you need to disguise or mask it.
-At present there is nothing to hold your view anywhere, so it wanders straight to the bottom of the garden and looks at the trees.
-The fencing on either side merely adds to the funnelling effect – so that needs addressing too.
+At present there is nothing to hold your view anywhere, so it wanders straight to the bottom of the garden.
+The fencing on either side merely adds to this funnelling effect – so that needs addressing too.